InnovateWorldio/goalflow/src/content/docs/EA-Meta/index.md

 This section provides information about each aspect of the funding requirements mentioned on the EA Post.

 I'll also add information for the budget and how it will be used.

-## Proposal

-This will provide a proposal matching the example proposal format provided on the EA Post.

 ## Plan